Scenic Drives in the Smokes

-Auto touring has grown rapidly in the past several years despite the recent increase in gas prices.
+Auto-touring has grown rapidly in the past several years.
 Driving down scenic highways is just about as American as it gets.

-Obviously, no trip is complete without a visit to the Great Smoky Mountains National Park.
-Whether you're just going to the visitor center, exploring a waterfall, finding a trailhead, or simply country cruising the mountainous roads, the park itself is a great place to enjoy an afternoon drive.
+Whether you're just going to the visitor center, exploring a waterfall, finding a trailhead, or simply country cruising the mountainous roads, the the Great Smoky Mountains National Park is a great place to enjoy an afternoon drive.

 The national park offers a multitude of scenic roads to explore - nearly 384 miles worth, to be exact!
-The average speed limit on park roads is approximately 30 miles per hour.
 Here are some of the most popular scenic drives around the Smoky Mountains.

 Note: Some of these roads are closed during the winter months.